-18. What role can a psychiatrist and medication play with this practice?
+17. What role can a psychiatrist and medication play with this practice?

-Generally in this model, clients are not seen for a medication evaluation by a psychiatrist.
-On the other hand, there may be certain circumstances where a clinician may determine referring a client for a medication evaluation is appropriate.
+There may be circumstances where a clinician may determine referring a client for a medication evaluation is appropriate.
 In these cases, not providing such services may be more harmful to the client's wellbeing and may prevent the client from returning to their previous level of functioning, especially when additional symptoms are resulting in severe impairments.

-19. Can a client from one of the Mental Health Service Act's (MHSA) Client Supportive Services (CSS) programs (Wellness, Field Capable Clinical Services, or Full Service Partnerships) or non-MHSA programs receive this EBP?
+18. Can a client from one of the Mental Health Service Act's (MHSA) Client Supportive Services (CSS) programs (Wellness, Recovery, Resilience and Reintegration, or Full-Service Partnerships) or non-MHSA programs receive this EBP?

 Yes.
-Any client receiving services in one of our MHSA CSS or non-MHSA programs can receive this and any EBP.
-The service will be claimed to the current MHSA plan in which the client primarily receives his/her services, NOT to PEI.
+Any client can receive this and any EBP when determined clinically appropriate.
+The service needs to be claimed to the appropriate current funding in which the client primarily receives his/her services, NOT to PEI.